The Pauli exclusion principle is the principle formulated by Wolfgang Pauli in 1925, which states that:

 In terms of the quantum numbers:

-No two electrons in an atom can have the same values of all four quantum numbers.
+No two electrons in an atom can have the same values as all four quantum numbers.

-It is impossible for two electrons of a multielectron atom to have the same values of the four quantum numbers:
+Two electrons of a multielectron atom can’t have the same values as the four quantum numbers:

 - n – the principal quantum number,